 Intralesional Resection: Leaving gross tumor behind.
-Partial debulking or curettage are examples.
+Partial debulking is an example.

 Marginal Resection: Removing the tumor and its pseudocapsule with a relatively small amount of adjacent tissue.
 There is no gross tumor at the margin; however, microscopic tumor may be present.
 Note that occasionally, a surgeon will perform an "excisional" biopsy, which effectively accomplishes the same thing as a marginal resection.